Niccolò Franco (pamphleteer)

-Niccolò Franco (13/14 September 1515 – 11 March 1570) was a poet and literato executed for libel.
+Niccolò Franco (13/14 September 1515 – 11 March 1570) was an Italian poet and literato who was executed for libel in the 16th century.

 Life

 Born in Benevento to a modest family, Franco completed humanistic studies at the school of his brother Vincenzo.
 In his youth he made friends with his compatriot Antonio Delli Sorici.
-In 1544 he moved to Naples where he undertook legal studies, coming into contact with the jurist Bartolomeo Camerario.
+In 1544 Franco moved to Naples, where he undertook legal studies, coming into contact with the jurist Bartolomeo Camerario.
 In Naples he wrote a hundred Latin epigrams in honor of Isabella di Capua, wife of Ferrante I Gonzaga.

-In 1536 he moved to Venice, as a guest of Benedetto Agnelli, speaker of the Duke of Mantua.
+In 1536 he moved to Venice as a guest of Benedetto Agnelli, speaker of the Duke of Mantua.
 In August of the same year he published the poem Il tempio di Amore in octaves.
 Carlo Simiani showed that Il Tempio di Amore was actually plagiarised by Franco from the Neapolitan Iacopo Campanile, known as ‘Capanio’.

-The following year he entered the service of the famous writer and poet Pietro Aretino.
+The following year Franco entered the service of the famous writer and poet Pietro Aretino.
 Given his predisposition to letters, no less than to invective, Franco soon became the secretary of Aretino and, after a few years, he decided to go freelance, offering his services to well-known personages of the day.
-Aretino was averse to this initiative and after some verbal or written exchanges, the dispute ended with Franco receiving a dagger blow to his face from Ambrogio Eusebi, the friend of Aretino, that left him scarred, and resulted in his decision to move to another city.
-He travelled the Italian peninsula offering his services to various gentlemen and lords (Casale Monferrato, Mantua, Cosenza, Naples) arriving in Rome in 1558.
+Aretino was averse to this initiative and after some verbal or written exchanges, the dispute ended with Franco receiving a dagger blow to his face from Ambrogio Eusebi, the friend of Aretino, which left him scarred and resulted in his decision to move to another city.
+He travelled the Italian peninsula offering his services to various gentlemen and lords, including in Casale Monferrato, Mantua, Cosenza, and Naples, before settling in Rome in 1558.

-While in Rome he thought of starting the career of writer and libelist, putting his pen at the disposal of the various powerful citizens, from whom he was soon hired to produce eulogies, invectives, licentious sonnets and any other literary product requested at the time, including some pasquinade; but shortly after his arrival, on 15 July 1558 he was arrested in the home of Bartolomeo Camerario, then praefectus annonae, who was also arrested for embezzlement, and Franco remained in prison for eight months.
+While in Rome he intended to begin a career as a writer and libelist, putting his pen at the disposal of various powerful citizens, who would hire him to produce eulogies, invectives, licentious sonnets and any other literary product requested at the time, including some pasquinade, but shortly after his arrival, on 15 July 1558, he was arrested in the home of Bartolomeo Camerario, then praefectus annonae, who was also arrested for embezzlement.
+Franco remained in prison for eight months.
 He regained his freedom on February 6, 1559 thanks to the intervention of Giovanni Carafa, Duke of Paliano; with his freedom the seized papers were returned to him.
 He gained familiarity within the social circle of Cardinal Giovanni Morone.